vuestorefront/vue-storefront/packages/storefront/packages/nuxt/README.md

 );
 ```

 That's it!
-You can now use VueStorefront SDK in your Nuxt app ✨
+You can now use VueStorefront Module in your Nuxt app ✨